haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-form.md

 * js_config -> component - > JS indication of a responsible component

-Data provided by data source is shared and available for all components in the Assembly (in this case for all child components of UI Form).
+Data provided by data source is shared and available for all 组件 in the Assembly (in this case for all child 组件 of UI Form).

-Data Source is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} that provides data in specific format which is shared among all UI Components.
+Data Source is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} that provides data in specific format which is shared among all UI 组件.

 ## Replacing

 <div class="bs-callout bs-callout-info" id="info">
-  <p>Replacing principles are the same for all UI Components.</p>
+  <p>Replacing principles are the same for all UI 组件.</p>
 </div>

 #### Global replacement